Graduate Catalog 2024-2025

 Change of Site

 A student admitted to attend classes at a specific program site can submit a change of site request if they desire to be enrolled in classes for the same program but at a different location.
-Examples would include students who wish to move between Extended Campus cohorts e.g., Denver Lowry to Colorado Springs, or a Greeley campus student who wishes to switch to the same program in an online format.
+Examples would include students who wish to move between Extended Campus cohorts e.g., Denver Lowry to Loveland, or a Greeley campus student who wishes to switch to the same program in an online format.
 Students who are considering making this change should contact the Bursar's office, Financial Aid, and the Financial Awards Specialist (regarding any previously offered assistantships or scholarships) to determine how such a change may have impact on these areas before submitting this form.
 The form requires the signature of the program coordinator for the old site and the program coordinator of the new site.
 If the form is submitted before add/drop date, changes will take effect in the current term.
 If submitted after the drop date, changes will take effect in the next available term.

 Deferral of Admission